Black to the Future (TV series)

-Black to the Future is a 2009 television mini-series that originally aired on VH1 from February 24 to February 27, 2009.
-The show discusses the history of events and trends about African-American people and is hosted by David Alan Grier (In Living Color).
+Black to the Future is a 2009 television miniseries that originally aired on VH1 from February 24 to February 27, 2009.
+The show, which is a spin-off of the I Love the... series, discusses the history of events and trends about African Americans and is hosted by David Alan Grier.
 The title is a reference to the 1985 comedy film, Back to the Future.